tjardoo/openai-client/README.md

 More information: [Create image](https://platform.openai.com/docs/api-reference/images/create)

 ### Create image edit

+> To download and save an image the feature `download` is required

 Creates an edited or extended image given an original image and a prompt.